The Statement (film): Plot

-Pierre Brossard (Caine), a French Nazi collaborator, orders seven Jews executed during World War II.
-Some 40 years later, he is pursued by David Manenbaum (Matt Craven), a hitman who is under orders to kill Brossard and leave a printed statement on his body proclaiming the assassination was vengeance for the Jews executed in 1944.
+Pierre Brossard, a French Nazi collaborator, orders seven Jews executed during World War II.
+Some 40 years later, he is pursued by David Manenbaum, a hitman who is under orders to kill Brossard and leave a printed statement on his body proclaiming the assassination was vengeance for the Jews executed in 1944.
 Brossard kills Manenbaum, hiding the dead body after finding the statement and discovering that his pursuer was travelling on a Canadian passport.
-Brossard for years has taken refuge in sanctuaries in southern France within the Traditionalist Catholic community, appealing to long-time allies who have operated in great secrecy to shield him and provide him with funds.
+Brossard, for years, has taken refuge in sanctuaries in southern France within the Traditionalist Catholic community, appealing to long-time allies who have operated in great secrecy to shield him and provide him with funds.
 But now they bring increased scrutiny to themselves for continuing to do so.

-The murder of Manenbaum attracts the interest of local police and eventually the persistent Investigating Judge Annemarie Livi (Tilda Swinton).
+The murder of Manenbaum attracts the interest of local police and eventually the persistent Investigating Judge Annemarie Livi.
 She becomes absorbed by the case, not discouraged by the lack of assistance she encounters from official sectors.
-Livi forms an alliance with the similarly dedicated Colonel Roux (Jeremy Northam), a senior French Gendarmerie investigator, and the pair initially suspect that Manenbaum was part of a Jewish assassination plot.
+Livi allies with the similarly dedicated Colonel Roux, a senior French Gendarmerie investigator, and the pair initially suspect that Manenbaum was part of a Jewish assassination plot.
 They discover that Brossard has been the subject of several previous investigations, dating back more than 40 years, which have all failed.
 Livi and Roux discover hidden resources, tightening the noose around Brossard, who finds his allies increasingly reluctant to help him.

-Brossard in desperation pays a surprise visit to his estranged wife Nicole (Charlotte Rampling), a maid who is living in lower-middle-class circumstances in Marseille and is very apprehensive about seeing him again.
+Brossard, in desperation, pays a surprise visit to his estranged wife Nicole, a maid who is living in lower-middle-class circumstances in Marseille and is very apprehensive about seeing him again.
 Brossard's allies, including certain priests and a wartime colleague who has risen into a position of great power within the French government, are feeling the heat from the relentless questioning of Livi and Roux.
 Now desperate and unsure whom to trust, Brossard seeks new identity papers and money so he can escape France forever.
-On the night he is to escape, however, his handler Pochon (Ciaran Hinds) shoots him dead on orders from his former protectors within the government, who fear he will cause trouble for them if captured.
+On the night he is to escape, however, his handler, Pochon, shoots him dead on orders from his former protectors within the government, who fear he will cause trouble for them if captured.

-Following Brossard's death, Livi and Roux trace the conspiracy to protect him to a high-ranking government official (John Neville), and arrest him for treason.
+Following Brossard's death, Livi and Roux trace the conspiracy to protect him to a high-ranking government official and arrest him for treason.